 Binge-eating is characteristic of those who do not feel any control over their eating.
 They consume large amounts of food in one sitting, but do not purge the food.
 As a result, these patients are typically obese or overweight.
 The shame associated with their binge-eating often spurs more eating, leading to additional weight gain.

 There is perhaps more concern over the former two disorders as they are more prevalent in teenagers and young adults.
-Unhealthy weight control habits, such as vomiting, smoking cigarettes, fasting, taking laxatives, and skipping meals, are rampant among half of teenage girls and roughly 33% of boys, according to the National Association of Anorexia Nervosa and Associated Disorders (ANAD).
+Unhealthy weight control habits, such as vomiting, smoking cigarettes, fasting, taking laxatives, and skipping meals, are rampant among half of teenage girls and roughly 33% of boys, according to the National Eating Disorders Association (NEDA).

 The concern for these patients is heightened because eating disorders, such as bulimia and anorexia nervosa, can lead to death.
 In fact, for females between the ages of 15 and 24, the mortality rate of anorexia nervosa is 12 times higher than the rate linked to any other cause of death.
 Further more, of all mental illnesses, eating disorders have the highest mortality rate.